-- 1. The Title IX Coordinator reaches out to the Complainant to offer supportive measures. - 2.
-The Title IX Coordinator works with the Complainant to ensure they have an Advisor. - 3.
+The Title IX Coordinator works with the Complainant to ensure they have an Advisor.

 The Title IX Coordinator works with the Complainant to determine whether the Complainant prefers an Informal Resolution or Formal Administrative Resolution.
 The process followed considers the preference of the parties but is ultimately determined at the discretion of the Title IX Coordinator.
 At any point during the initial assessment or formal investigation, if the Title IX Coordinator determines that reasonable cause does not support the conclusion that policy has been violated, the process will end, and the parties will be notified.